Greginkansas/-openhab-openhab1wiki/Homematic-Binding.md

 # The reconnect.interval disables the alive.interval and reconnects after a fixed period of time.
 # Think in hours when configuring (one hour = 3600)
 # homematic:reconnect.interval=

+# Enables CCU2 HomematicIP support (optional, default is disabled)
+# HomematicIP does currently not support BIN-RPC.
+Therefore it's disabled by default, because if you don't
+# have HM-IP devices, the binding still communicates with BIN-RPC.
+If you enable HM-IP support, the binding
+# uses XML-RPC.
+# homematic:homematicIP.enabled=
 ```
 **Note:** homematic:reconnect.interval is available with PR https://github.com/openhab/openhab/pull/2332
 ## Item Binding